Introduction to Step Counters

 Methodology for Testing Step Counter Accuracy

-Devices were tested on multiple users at once.
+Devices were tested simultaneously on multiple users.
 A controlled 4000-step walk was used as the baseline.
 Different walking speeds and terrains were included.
 Manual step counting was used to verify accuracy.
-Data was collected and analyzed over several trials.
-Tests were done both indoors and outdoors.
+Data was collected and analyzed over multiple trials.
+Tests were conducted in both indoor and outdoor settings.
 Various activities were included to test versatility.
-Multiple testers ensured diverse data.
-The same route was used for consistency.
+Multiple testers ensured a diverse range of data.

 Results of the 4000 Steps Accuracy Test

-Apple Watch Series 8 showed 99% accuracy in counting.
-Garmin Epix Pro was close with 98% accuracy.
+Apple Watch Series 8 showed 99% accuracy in step counting.
+Garmin Epix Pro was close behind with 98% accuracy.
 Fitbit Inspire 3 demonstrated 97% accuracy in the test.
-Suunto Vertical achieved 96% accuracy in various conditions.
-All tested devices performed well overall.
+Suunto Vertical achieved 96% accuracy across various conditions.
+All tested devices performed well, with minor variations.
 Accuracy was consistent across different walking speeds.
-Terrain changes had little impact on counting accuracy.
+Terrain changes had minimal impact on counting accuracy.
 The devices handled transitions between activities well.
-Minor variations were noted in extreme conditions.

 Additional Considerations When Selecting a Step Counter